 Name Description Full Simulation where all components are included.
-NoWind Simulation where the wind speed is set to zero, $u{10} = v{10} = 0{20}$ NoPresgrad Simulation where the atmospheric pressure is constant, $P = 1000$ hPa.
+NoWind Simulation where the wind speed is set to zero, $u{10} = v{10} = 0$.
+NoPresgrad Simulation where the atmospheric pressure is constant, $P = 1000$ hPa.
 NoAtl Simulation where the sea surface elevation, i.e. the sea level at the open boundary, is set to zero.
-TSClim Simulation where the inter-annual variability of temperature of salinity are not included and salinity fields.
-IceClim Simulation where the inter-annual inter-annual variability of sea ice cover is not considered excluded by using a climatology of sea ice co NoIce Simulation where the sea ice cover is not considered.
+TSClim Simulation where the inter-annual variability of temperature and salinity are excluded by using a climatology of temperature and salinity fields.
+IceClim Simulation where the inter-annual variability of sea ice cover is excluded by using a climatology of sea ice cover.
+NoIce Simulation where the sea ice cover is not considered.